Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-We assume the fidelity for pure states is $\cos^2(\theta(1-2p_x)-\theta_k)$ where $\theta_k$ is the achieved rotation angle when $k$ bit flip errors occur.
-The systematic error in the mean rotation angle can be compensated by choosing to use angle $\theta^\prime = \theta/(1-2p_\mathrm{x})$.
-This calculation for the toy model assumes that the states are pure for analytical understanding.
-The metric used in the simulation of GKP states is the state fidelity computed using QuTiP~\cite{Johansson2013}\footnote{$\mathrm{Tr}(\sqrt{\rho_A}\rho_B\sqrt{\rho_A})$ for the density matrices $\rho_A,\rho_B$ of mixed states.}.
-The curves in Fig.~\ref{fig:GKP_Teleportation}(c) show that the favorable decrease in infidelity is proportional to $1/m$.
+The systematic error in the mean rotation angle can be compensated by choosing a larger target angle $\theta^\prime = \theta/(1-2p_\mathrm{x})$.
+The curves in Fig.~\ref{fig:GKP_Teleportation}(c), computed using QuTiP~\cite{Johansson2013}, show that the favorable decrease in infidelity is proportional to $1/m$.
 In the toy model, we apply errors only just before the $\mathrm{CX}$ gates with probability $p_x=0.05$ to emulate the case of GKP states where the $\mathrm{CD}$ gates are longer and more erroneous compared to the qubit rotation $Z(\theta)$.
-In the GKP simulation, we apply a $\sigma_\mathrm{x}$ error at a rather large rate of $\gamma\sim 1/22\mu\textrm{s}^{-1}$ during all conditional displacements (to emulate the probability $p_x=0.05$ during the large conditional displacements).
-We use the metric that a conditional displacement by a magnitude of $1$ takes time $\tau=1\mu\textrm{s}$ as outlined in App.~\ref{app:squeezing} and use $\tau$ to make all rates dimensionless.
+In the GKP simulation, we apply a $\sigma_\mathrm{x}$ error at a rather large rate of $\gamma\sim 1/22\,\mu\textrm{s}^{-1}$ during all conditional displacements (to emulate the probability $p_x=0.05$ during the large conditional displacements).
+We use the metric that a conditional displacement by a magnitude of $1$ takes time $\tau=1\,\mu\textrm{s}$ as outlined in App.~\ref{app:squeezing} and use $\tau$ to make all rates dimensionless.
+We also simulated the performance of the piecewise gate teleportation described above, on the GKP state, and compared it against single-shot trivial gate teleportation followed by $m-1$ stabilization rounds in the right plot of Fig.~\ref{fig:GKP_Teleportation}(c).
+The first step of the trivial protocol which teleports the gate, however, is not correcting errors in the GKP state.
+This causes the initial bump in the fidelity curve, see the right plot of Fig.~\ref{fig:GKP_Teleportation}(c).